simonemberton/Introduction_to_Creative_Coding/session_05/session_05.md

     }
 ```

-So, you're MovingShape class should look a little something like this now:
+So, your MovingShape class should look a little something like this now:

 ```javascript
 class MovingShape {